 After graduation, he worked three years in a mixed animal practice on the Oregon Coast.
 Wanting to follow his interest in emergency medicine he accepted a position as an emergency veterinarian.
 However, he began to miss the bond a general practitioner forms with his clients and their pets.
 So, after 6 years in the emergency realm, he returned to day practice and has been there ever since.

 Dr. Vaughn is a member of the Veterinary Emergency and Critical Care Society, American Veterinary Medical Association, and the Oregon Veterinary Medical Association.
 His professional interests include emergency medicine, soft tissue surgery, and geriatric medicine.

 His hobbies include fishing, SCUBA diving, cooking, gardening, and doing just about anything that gets him outdoors.
-At home, Dr. Vaughn enjoys spending time with his wife Cassie, daughter Piper, two dogs, Carter and Coleman, and his cat, Kitten Kat.
+At home, Dr. Vaughn enjoys spending time with his wife Cassie, daughter Piper, son Logan, two dogs, Carter and Theo, and his cat, Kitten Kat.